 Law of Demand

 If you were to plot out how many units you would buy at different prices, then you've created a demand curve.
-It graphically portrays the data in a demand schedule.
+It graphically portrays the data that's been detailed in a demand schedule.

 Elasticity of Demand

-- Unit elastic is when demand changes the exact same percent as the price does.
+- Unit elastic is when demand changes by the exact same percentage as the price does.

-- Elastic is when demand changes by a greater percent than the price does.
+- Elastic is when demand changes by a greater percentage than the price does.

-- Inelastic is when demand changes a smaller percent than the price does.
+- Inelastic is when demand changes by a smaller percentage than the price does.

-Aggregate demand, or market demand, is another way of saying demand of any group of people.
-The five determinants of individual demand governs it.
+Aggregate demand, or market demand, is the demand from a group of people.
+The five determinants of individual demand govern it.
 There’s also a sixth: the number of buyers in the market.

-The aggregate demand for a country measures the quantity of the goods or services it produces that is demanded by the world's population.
+Aggregate demand can be measured for a country.
+It's the quantity of the goods or services the country produces that the world's population demands.
 For that reason, it is composed of the same five components that make up gross domestic product:

 Businesses Depend on Demand

-Conversely, if demand drops then businesses will first lower the price, hoping to shift demand from their competitors and take more market share.
-If demand isn't restored, they will innovate and create a better product.
+If demand drops, then businesses will lower prices.
+They hope that's enough to shift demand from their competitors and take more market share.
+If that doesn't work, they will innovate and create a better product.
 If demand still doesn't rebound, then companies will produce less and lay off workers.
-This contraction phase of the business cycle can end in a recession.
+If that happens across the board, it can cause an economic contraction.
+That phase of the business cycle creates a recession.

 Demand and Fiscal Policy